abhishek-ch88/Random-Story-Generator-/README.md

 # Random Story Generator

-Random story generator is a simple game where you can generate some random story based on the face that what string you entered.
+Random story generator is a simple game where you can generate some random story based on the fact that what string you entered.

 License
 ----